 A mask has tiny pores in its fabric.
 Pollutants are stopped when they get trapped inside these.
 The different layers that make up a mask play a role here.
 By default an electrostatic charge exists between these layers.
 This magnetism pulls the dust particles to trap them.
 Oil or grease droplets discharge this magnetism and degrade the mask’s performance.

 P-class masks have an excellent ability to stop oil based aerosols.
 A normal user would not have to use these.
 Hence, P95 and P100 masks find use only in industrial environments.
+No strain on the brain to guess which is better P95 vs P100 masks.
 Workers wear P95 or P100 masks as a protection against oil aerosols.
-Choosing P95 vs N95 mask is solely dependent on whether aerosols are present in the air on not.
+Choosing N95 vs P95 mask is solely dependent on whether aerosols are present in the air on not.

 N95 MASKS – Popular Choice Against Virus And Pollution